RamezIssac/django-erp-framework/docs/source/Walkthrough.rst

 =============

-Log in to My Shop demo site My Shop https://my-shop.django-erp-framework.com/_ with the following credentials:
+Log in to My Shop demo site "My Shop" https://my-shop.django-erp-framework.com/  with the following credentials:

-username `test`
+Username `test`

 Password `testuser123`

 This is a custom admin site with a dashboard and reporting. :ref:`erp_admin`

-You can add this dashboard to your current admin site, or outside of the admin completely <See how>.

 In the dashboard You see reports displayed as widgets: